Avichaurasia/NeuroIDBench/CONFIGURATION.md

 name: "BrainInvaders2015a"

 dataset:
-  - name: brainModels.BrainInvaders2015a
+  - name: BrainInvaders2015a
-    from: datasets
+    from: neuroIDBench.datasets

 pipelines:

   "AR+PSD+SVM":
     - name: AutoRegressive
-      from: brainModels.featureExtraction
+      from: neuroIDBench.featureExtraction

     - name: SVC
       from: sklearn.svm